-The four regiments holding forward positions - two of which were organic to the 256th Infantry Division and two of which had been borrowed from other formations - were in better shape than the elements of the division reserve.
-Each retained substantial portions of their infantry gun and anti-tank companies, and each could also count on the services of at least half of the number of riflemen, machine gunners, and mortar men they were supposed to have.
+The four regiments holding forward positions - two of which were organic to the 256th Infantry Division and two of which had been borrowed from other formations - suffered fewer gaps in their ranks than units assigned to the division reserve.
+Each retained substantial portions of their infantry gun and anti-tank companies, and each could also count on the services of at least half of the number of riflemen, machine gunners, and mortar men called for by their tables of organization.

 The regiment on the middle of the sector, the 481st Grenadier Regiment, bore the strongest resemblance to an ideal unit of its type.
 That is, it consisted of three grenadier battalions, an infantry gun company, and an anti-tank gun company.